MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/office-apps-services-support.md

 ## SharePoint Online and SharePoint Server
 When you use SharePoint Online or SharePoint Server, you can use information rights management (IRM) integration, which lets administrators protect lists or libraries so that when a user checks-out a document, the file is protected so that only authorized people can view and use the file according to the information protection policies that you specify.
 For example, the file might be read-only, disable the copying of text, prevent saving a local copy, and prevent printing the file.

 For lists and libraries, information protection is always applied by an administrator, never an end user.
-And it is applied at the list or library level for all documents in that container, rather than on individual files.
+By default, you set the permissions at the site level, which are inherited by any list or library.
+But for more fine-grained control, you can set permissions at the list and library level.
+However, you cannot set permissions on individual files.
 If you use SharePoint Online, users can also apply IRM to their OneDrive for Business library.

 The IRM service must first be enabled for SharePoint.
 Then, you specify Information Rights Management for a library.
 In the case of SharePoint Online and OneDrive for Business, users can also specify Information Rights Management for their OneDrive for Business library.
 SharePoint does not use rights policy templates, although there are SharePoint configuration settings that you can select that match some settings that you can specify in templates.